kennymiesner/web-module-project-async-redux/README.md

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal.
+- [x] Clone your OWN version of the repository in your terminal.
-- [ ] CD into the project base directory `cd React-Redux-App`.
-- [ ] Run `npx create-react-app app --use-npm` to make a CRA app.
+- [x] Run `npx create-react-app react-redux-app --use-npm` to make a CRA app.
-- [ ] CD into the react app `cd app`.
+- [x] CD into the react app `cd react-redux-app`.
 - [ ] Start up the app using `npm start`.
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.